-District Objective 2.2 - Increase the number of students who are transfer-ready by 15% and students who transfer to four-year
+District Objective 2.2 - Increase the number of students who are transfer-ready by 15% and students who transfer to four-year institutions by 10% from 2021-2025.

 District Objective 2.3 - Increase the percentage of students who complete both transfer-level Quantitative Reasoning and English by 10 percentage points by the end of their first year from 2021-2025.